-The 15 month acting diploma (Level 7) is a full time programme that has three taught terms followed by two performance terms which includes 2 theatre productions (one in collaboration with a professional theatre company), recording a short film and a showcase in London and Manchester
+The Level 5 Diploam in acting is a full time programme that has three taught terms followed by two performance terms which includes 2 theatre productions (one in collaboration with a professional theatre company), recording a short film and a showcase in London and Manchester.

 Focusing on skills and techniques needed by today's professional actor, the programme of this professional acting training encourages you to view your practice as continual self-development.